Odizinne/BigpictureTV-Linux/README.md

 If you plan to switch to HDMI audio, be sure to turn your HDMI monitor before running this command, else it wont be listed here.

 Final command should look like: `bigpicture-detector -ga "Navi 31 HDMI/DP Audio" -da "CORSAIR VOID ELITE Wireless Gaming Dongle"`

+## Under the hood

+At launch, the script will attempt to detect your primary monitor and your TV with xrandr / modified gnome-randr.
+Logic here is: if monitor has primary, we set as desktop mode.
+Next monitor without primary will be set as gamemode monitor.

+Next it will take into consideration your selected desktop and gamemode audio.

+At this point we have gamemode and desktopmode.

+Each time you open BigPicture, script will switch to gamemode and wait for bigpicture window to close, and then reset to desktop mode.
+Nothing fancy here.

 ## To do